ashvardanian/ParallelReductionsBenchmark/README.md

-# Parallel GPU Reductions, from Unum with ❤️
+# Parallel Reductions on CPUs & GPUs

-It contains various educational examples and benchmarks of GPU backends.
+This repo contains educational examples and benchmarks of GPU backends.
-The older versions also included data-parallel operations and dense matrix multiplications (GEMM), but now it's just fast reductions.
+The older versions also included data-parallel operations and dense matrix multiplications (GEMM), but now it's just fast parallel reductions.
 Aside from basline `std::accumulate` it compares:

-* AVX2 manually written single-threaded, but SIMD-parallel code.
+* AVX2 single-threaded, but SIMD-parallel code.
 * OpenMP `reduction` clause.
 * Thrust with it's `thrust::reduce`.
 * CUDA kernels with warp-reductions.
 * OpenCL kernels, eight of them.
-* Parallel STL algorithms in GCC with Intel oneTBB.
+* Parallel STL `<algorithm>`s in GCC with Intel oneTBB.

 Previously it also compared ArrayFire, Halide, Vulkan queues for SPIR-V kernels and SyCL.
 Examples were collected from early 2010s until 2019, and later updated in 2022.